The Annual Conference

 This program, generously funded by the Microsoft Corporation, hosts promising young scholars from abroad, who come to Fordham for one or two years to write, participate in the intellectual life of the Law School, and prepare for legal teaching careers.
-For more information, please contact Sandra Sherman at email@example.com.
+We are not currently accepting applications for this position.

 Under this Program, foreign countries subsidize their own legally-trained nationals, who spend time (usually one term) studying IP law and policy at Fordham.
 Fordham provides access to all of its resources, as well as personalized assistance in areas such as legal research and writing for American journals.

 The Institute now coordinates the annual Roundtable Discussion on IP law, which is held each year in London with co-hosts Queen Mary University (London) and the Singapore Intellectual Property Academy.
 Participants usually include representatives of the European Commission as well as top academics.